Home > Equity Release > The pros and cons of equity release

 A lifetime mortgage allows you to release equity from your home in the form of a cash lump sum or a series of flexible payments while retaining full ownership.

-You can use this money in any way you see fit – to pay off debts, supplement your income, make improvements to your home, help out your family, the list goes on.
+You can use the money you release to pay off your debts, supplement your retirement income, give financial support to your family, make home improvements and much more.

 You’ll never owe more than the value of your home